|

 Princes

-Street was originally planned to have no buildings
+Street was originally planned to have no buildings on its

-to the castle and the old Town.
+and the old Town.

-The former site of the Nor' Loch,
+The former site of the Nor'

-was initially developed as private garden plots but from 1876 it was designated
+plots but from 1876 it was designated a public park.

-The Mound divides the gardens, with the east side covering an area of 8.5 acres
+The Mound divides the gardens, with the east side covering

-to Waverley Bridge, and the west side an area of 29 acres extending to St. John's
+an area of 29 acres extending to St. John's and St Cuthbert's

-The location has remained largely unchanged through the years, though in 1846
+The location has remained largely unchanged through the years,

-the railway was extended through the back of the gardens, a development that
+though in 1846 the railway was extended through the back of

-was not without controversy.
+the gardens, a development that was not without controversy.

-Within the gardens, along the south side of Princes Street are numerous statues
+Within the gardens, along the south side of Princes Street

-Monument (1846).
-Other notable figures, commemorated scupturally
+Other notable figures, commemorated scupturally in the East

-in the East Gardens include explorer David
+Gardens include explorer David

 Livingstone (1813-73), publisher Adam